p4lang/p4c/README.md

 - GNU Bison and Flex for the parser and lexical analyzer generators.

-- Google Protocol Buffers 3.0 for control plane API generation
+- Google Protocol Buffers 3.0 or higher for control plane API generation

 - GNU multiple precision library GMP